nenadmiladin/project-x/README.md

 Another option which was written out is to utilize a script: *project-x/scripts/cluster.sh*

-Another Terraform showcase file for the deploymnet of an Artifactory VM on preexisting infrastructure was also written out: *project-x/terraform/artifactory.tf*
+A Terraform showcase file for the deploymnet of an Artifactory VM on preexisting infrastructure was also written out: *project-x/terraform/artifactory.tf*